New generations in Europe tipping into homelessness

 "There are more and more people who were definitely not in danger of becoming homeless that are actually there now," said Karolina Krzystek, policy officer at FEANTSA.
 Many of them are unaccounted for, sleeping temporarily on a friend's couch or in over-crowded flats.

-In Spain, which has the highest unemployment rate in the European Union at more than 21 percent and imposed stringent belt-tightening measures to avoid having to ask for a euro zone bailout, the number of people in homeless shelters increased 15.7 percent from 2008 to 2010, according to official data.
+In Spain, which has the highest unemployment rate in the European Union at more than 21% and imposed stringent belt-tightening measures to avoid having to ask for a euro zone bailout, the number of people in homeless shelters increased 15.7% from 2008 to 2010, according to official data.

 WAITING FOR BETTER TIMES

-The issue is not just restricted to countries at the centre of the euro zone's debt crisis.
+The issue is not just restricted to countries at the center of the euro zone's debt crisis.

-The number of homeless families in Britain, which is not in the euro zone, rose by 10 percent to 44,160 households in the past year, the first increase since 2004.
+The number of homeless families in Britain, which is not in the euro zone, rose by 10% to 44,160 households in the past year, the first increase since 2004.

 The biggest issue in Britain, which embarked on austerity cuts last year, is the lack of affordable housing, a spokeswoman for homelessness charity Shelter said.